-CMS does not require Part D sponsors to submit all point-of-sale (POS) safety related edits as part of their HPMS formulary submission.
-Specifically, CMS does not require Part D sponsors to submit those POS safety edits implemented to satisfy the concurrent drug utilization review requirements set forth in 42 CFR 423.150(c)(2).
+CMS considers safety edits to prevent dispensing of unsafe dosing of drug to be part of the concurrent DUR requirements for all Part D drugs.
+CMS does not require Part D sponsors to submit all POS safety related edits as part of their HPMS formulary submission, even if they are implemented as hard edits (as defined in Section 30.2.2.1).
+Specifically, CMS does not require Part D sponsors to submit those POS safety edits implemented to satisfy the concurrent drug utilization review requirements set forth in 42 CFR §423.1503(c)(2).
 These edits are typically applied at the point-of-sale or point-of-distribution and assist the pharmacist in identifying and/or preventing inappropriate drug therapy.
 These utilization review edits include the following:

-- Screening for potential drug therapy problems due to therapeutic duplication; - Age/gender-related contraindications; - Over-utilization and underutilization (e.g., early refill); - Drug-drug interactions; - Incorrect drug dosage or duration of drug therapy; and - Drug-allergy contraindications
+- Screening for potential drug therapy problems due to therapeutic duplication;

+- Age/gender-related contraindications;

+- Over-utilization (e.g. early refill) and underutilization;

+- Drug-drug interactions;

+- Incorrect drug dosage or duration of drug therapy (e.g. doses at or above FDA maximum approved dosing);

+- Drug-allergy contraindications;

+- Clinical Abuse/Misuse